 - Mr Justice O'Hara, Senior Crown Court Judge

-- His Honour Judge Fowler, Recorder of Belfast
+- Her Honour Judge Smyth, Recorder of Belfast

 - District Judge (Magistrates' Courts) Conner